 Setting up a shared container platform based on Kubernetes is hard and will take a huge amount of time.
 There are however a couple of solutions that claim to offer an enterprise container management platform that provides solutions for all these challenges.
 But do they really?
 Creating a container platform on top of a managed Kubernetes service requires a tight integration with other cloud services like L7 load balancers, DNS and certificate management.
 Do you know any solutions that are capable of doing this and also offer multi tenancy and a unified platform experience for all teams, no matter if you use AKS, EKS or GKE?

 We do!
-Take a look at Otomi Stack.
+Take a look at Otomi Container Platform.